mashlol/omni/README.md

 `Omni.trigger(eventName, args, callback)` - This is how you trigger custom events.
 Once you trigger this custom event, the server will execute the code that you wrote inside the `event hash` with the name `eventName`.
 For example, with the `loginEvent` defined above, if the client sends `Omni.trigger("loginEvent", {name: "foo", password: "bar"});`, assuming a user with the name "foo" and password "bar" exists, it will set connection.player to that player model.
 This allows for the server to change the permissions of this user now, maybe to allow them to modify their own model more freely, or grant admin access, or other actions.
 The callback takes in a single parameter, which is the response hash.

 `Omni.ready(callback)` - You can call `Omni.ready()` any number of times, providing callbacks.
 When Omni has downloaded the initial data from the server, these callbacks will be executed.
 If you call `Omni.ready()` after Omni has already initialized, your callback will be called immediately.

+`Omni.on(eventName, callback)` - Add a callback for a certain client sided event.
+Currently the only event is `recheckPermissions`, triggered when the server calls `connection.recheckAllPermissions()` on this client's connection.

 # Contributing